reddustbuchi/ee.ylss/README.md

 * Only the first 5 valid intervals specified in the ini-file will be downloaded
 * Maximum interval length is limited to 15 minutes
 * Video is downloaded with the HD quality (if possible)
 * 168 past hours of live stream are usually available, regardless of how much is available in the web version in browser (12 hours, 4 or zero).
-Also, sometimes video available between 168 and 169 hours ago, but at a very low download speed.
+Also, sometimes video available between 168 and 169 hours ago, but at a very low download speed
 * The live stream interruptions can lead to a shift in the estimated time.
-For example, if the broadcast was interrupted for 1 hour, in this case 24-hour-old frames will be displayed as 23-hour-old.
+For example, if the broadcast was interrupted for 1 hour, in this case 24-hour-old frames will be displayed as 23-hour-old
 <br>

 ## Developer information